kyoto-framework/gophercon-2021/notes.md

 And I hope this solution will help someone too.
 You can find all needed links on this slide.
 Don't hesitate to contact me directly anytime.
 And that's all from my side for today.
+Thank you for your attention!